 What are the boundaries for the ULEZ?

-The ULEZ will then expand to all inner London boroughs a year later on 25 October 2021.
-That will essentially cover everywhere inside the North and South Circular roads – though the North and South circular roads themselves won’t be charged.
+The ULEZ will then expand to all inner London boroughs on 25 October 2021.
+That will essentially cover everywhere inside the North and South Circular roads – although the North and South circular roads themselves won’t be charged.

 You can look up to see if a particular postcode is within the zone on the TfL website.
 If you’re planning a route on Waze, it’ll alert you if you’re passing through the zone.